lsst-ts/ts_xml/doc/sal_constraints_and_recommendations.rst

 Changes
 =======

+* Added instructions on how to properly define XML SAL enumerations. *February 15, 2021*
 * Removed topic size limit section as it was no longer necessary. *January 26, 2021*
 * Deprecated policy for SAL 4.1 :ref:`sal_constraints_and_recommendations:ignored-attributes-in-topics`. *July 6th, 2020*
 * New policy added :ref:`sal_constraints_and_recommendations:sal-topic-and-parameter-description-and-unit-fields`. *June 19th, 2019*